kubereboot/website/content/en/docs/community.md

 [Link to Recording](https://youtu.be/u8WdDZ7eOeY)

-Attending:
-  - Evrardjp, atighineanu - SUSE
+Attendees:
+  - Alexei Tighineanu
+  - Christian Kotzbauer
-  - Daniel - Weaveworks
+  - Daniel Holbach
-  - Christian K
+  - Jean-Philippe Evrard

 Agenda/Notes:
   - Introductions: who are you, what would you like to see in kured?